MicrosoftDocs/globalization/globalization/testing/what-to-look-for-when-testing.md

 ﻿---
 title: What to look for when testing internationalized products
-description: This topic highlights common issues with internationalization and localization that can be identified during testing.
+description: This article is a checklist of common issues with internationalization and localization that can be identified during testing.
 author: m-kauppinen
 ms.author: v-mikau
 ms.topic: conceptual #Required; leave this attribute/value as-is.